These medications are easily recalled because they share a "-gravir" suffix. An example is the medication raltegravir.

 A side effect of this medication is hypercholesterolemia, so patients should have baseline labs monitored.

 Increases in liver function tests such as AST, ALT, and bilirubin are seen often in patients taking raltegravir but more commonly in patients who also have hepatitis.
 These increases may lead to pruritis and jaundice.

 Many patients complain of insomnia after beginning treatment with integrase inhibitors.

 Increases in creatinine kinase are seen in up to 10% of patients taking raltegravir.
-It is associated with muscle pain and more severely can result in rhabdomyolysis.
+This increase is associated with muscle pain and, more severely, can result in rhabdomyolysis.